seunakintimehin/apigee-notebooks/README.md

 This repo contains Colab notebooks which can be used to learn more about the Apigee Edge product.

+In order to use these notebooks you will need access to an Apigee organisition and a Google Cloud project.

-Sign up for a free Apigee trial [here](https://apigee.com/about/cp/apigee-edge-free-trial).
+1. Sign up for a free Apigee trial [here](https://apigee.com/about/cp/apigee-edge-free-trial).
-Learn more about Google Colab [here](https://colab.research.google.com/).
+2. Try Google Cloud for free [here](https://console.cloud.google.com/freetrial).

 ## Weather Demo
 [This](https://github.com/markjkelly/apigee-notebooks/blob/master/demo-files/weather-demo/weather_demo_deployment.ipynb) notebook will take you step by step through the process of deploying the Apigee Weather demo.
 Click 'Open in Colab' to get started.

-In order to deploy the demo you will need access to an Apigee organisition and a Google Cloud project.

-1. Sign up for a free Apigee trial [here](https://apigee.com/about/cp/apigee-edge-free-trial).
-2. Try Google Cloud for free [here](https://console.cloud.google.com/freetrial).

 You can view a recording of the weather demo by following the YouTube link below.